 What is a Photopolymer Letterpress Plate?

-Here at Hoban Cards we use photopolymer plates for all our printing.
+by CLAIRE GREEN -Here at Hoban Cards we use photopolymer plates for all our printing.
 If you've placed an order with us, you've probably noticed us talking about making your printing plate, or that we save your plate for future discounted reorders, but have you ever been curious about what exactly a photopolymer plate is?
 Read a bit further to learn more about this versatile printing matrix and how it's used at Hoban Cards.

 Lead type, wood type, Linotype, woodblocks, copper plates, linocuts, and photopolymer plates.
 All these things can be printed in a letterpress, so why do we choose to work exclusively with the latter?
 Photopolymer plates are a new school material in an old school world.
 They bring versatility, convenience, and a wealth of design options to the print shop.
 With a little modification, any vintage letterpress can sport a photopolymer plate, bringing a touch of the 21st century to a Renaissance era technology.